-copy.webp)

 Standard entry requirements

-Admission to this course is based on an entrance rank.
-A rank can be achieved by a year 12 ATAR, other Australian qualification, work experience, or an overseas qualification.
+• Admission to this course is based on an entrance rank.
+A rank can be achieved by the following means: Year 12 ATAR

 Study information